retreaver/core-api-docs/source/index.html.md

 Updates the Number with any attributes you have passed in.

 <aside class="notice">
-You must replace <code>79</code> with the Retreaver ID of the number you want to update.
+You must replace <code>79</code> with the Retreaver ID of the Number you want to update.
 </aside>